unbill/mongoose-xray/README.md

 ```

 ### Options
-- `verbose` Adds additional metadata based on the type of operaton being conducted
+- `verbose` Adds additional metadata based on the type of operation being conducted

 ## Output
 For all operations, XRay will record:
-- Model name as the segment name
+- Model name + operation as the segment name
+- Model name as an annotation
 - Operation as metadata
-- Query middleware also records the filter by default

 With verbose:true, the following will be added:
 #### Queries
+- filter - The filter applied to the query operation
 - update - The update if available
 - options - Query options
 - populatedPaths - Query paths populated